Molecular-Biophysics-Database/mbdb-model/model_conversion/README.md

 # Model conversion

+**WARNING**
+The tools are in an early state of development, so please be careful when using them as they will overwrite changes you have made downstream of the main models without asking you.

 ## Main utility

 `convert_and_validate.sh` is the main utility script that converts all the main models and validates the metadata examples.